Thank you, you have successfully signed up for our mailing list(s).

 Sprinkled throughout the entire book are too-many-to-count insights and advice from a man who has come to his knowledge the hard way and knows exactly of what he speaks.
 But what Coach Wade does better than any before him is his unbelievable progressions on every exercise and stretch.
 He breaks things down and tells you exactly how to proceed to get to whatever level of strength and development you want. and gives you the exact metrics you need to know when to go to the next level.

-How sure are we that Convict Conditioning 2 - book will work for you?
-Simply fill out the form below and put Convict Conditioning 2 - book to work for you right now.
+How sure are we that Convict Conditioning 2 (paperback) will work for you?
+Simply fill out the form below and put Convict Conditioning 2 (paperback) to work for you right now.

 That's how sure we are!

-Obviously, We would go out of business if Convict Conditioning 2 - book didn't work, the way we said, right?
+Obviously, we would go out of business if Convict Conditioning 2 (paperback) didn't work, the way we said, right?

-With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying Convict Conditioning 2 - book.
-Go ahead ï¿½ try it today.
+With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying Convict Conditioning 2 (paperback).
+Go ahead and try it today.

 "Coach Paul Wade has outdone himself.
 His first book Convict Conditioning is to my mind THE BEST book ever written on bodyweight conditioning.
 Hands down.
 Now, with the sequel Convict Conditioning 2, Coach Wade takes us even deeper into the subtle nuances of training with the ultimate resistance tool: our bodies.